xu2xulim/Space-Butler/Documentation/Micros/Introduction.md

-# Published status
+# Status

-The services documented and the services from following micros are available on the app :
+The services documented herein and the services from following micros are available on the app :
 - Custom Fields : path is /customfields
 - Attachments : path is /attachments

 # Introduction

-- - The base url is url specific to your instance of Space Bulter
+- The base url is url specific to your instance of Space Bulter. *Note: * there is no path associated with the use to the services documented on this page.

 # Description